Reflective Statement Examples (How to Write) – Word, PDF

 • As much as possible, you should reflect on and summarize what influenced your style, genre, and form.

-• If something had piqued your interest from your source text to cause recreation of the text, discuss what it is and why you are trying to recreate the text.
+• If something has piqued your interest from your source text to cause recreation of the text, discuss what it is and why you are trying to recreate the text.

 • It would help if you summarily described the expressions and rhetoric employed, so every reader gets the point you are coming from.

-• You must reflect on problems you encountered on trying to recreate the piece and discuss.
-All the challenges you faced with the solutions you produced to solve the problems should be on paper.
+• You must reflect on problems you encountered in trying to recreate the piece and discuss them.
+All the challenges you faced and the solutions you produced to solve the problems should be on paper.

 Creative composition

 This type of writing is purely imaginative and original.
-Since this piece is imaginative, a different requirement is utilized in writing a reflective statement to explain this piece.
+Since this piece is imaginative, a different requirement is utilized in writing a reflective statement to explain it.

 • You should reflect on and discuss your source of inspiration for the piece.
-The reader needs to understand why you came from the context you wrote.
+The reader needs to understand why you wrote in the context you did.

 • You must explain what affected your writing style.
-Your motive is to carry them along all through, not halfway.
+Your motive is to carry them along all the way, not halfway.

-• It would be best if you discussed the themes of your piece to give a broader understanding of your article to the reader.
+• It would be best if you discussed the themes of your piece to give the reader a broader understanding of your article.

 • Expressions used in your piece of writing must be mentioned.
 In addition, idioms, rhetoric, and other figures of speech should be explained for clarity in your work.

-• You must reflect on problems you encountered on trying to recreate the piece and discuss the solution you came up with to solve them.
+• You must reflect on problems you encountered while trying to recreate the piece and discuss the solution you came up with to solve them.

 Non-fiction composition

-The reflection requirements you should apply while writing articles that fall in this category are:
+The reflection requirements you should apply while writing articles that fall into this category are:

 • You must summarily discuss what would have affected your choice of topic or subject if your article is focused on a person.